open-mmlab/mmdetection3d/projects/BEVFusion/README.md

 ### Compiling operations on CUDA

 **Note** that the voxelization OP in the original implementation of `BEVFusion` is different from the implementation in MMCV.
-If we want to use the original pretrained model [here](https://github.com/mit-han-lab/bevfusion/blob/main/README.md), we need to use the original implementation of voxelization OP.
+If you want to use the original pretrained model [here](https://github.com/mit-han-lab/bevfusion/blob/main/README.md), you need to use the original implementation of voxelization OP.

 ```python
 python setup.py develop